Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events Richmond Halloween Fireworks Night

 TIP #1: Conveniently, the Richmond-Brighouse SkyTrain Station is on the other side of Richmond Centre from the park, so just a 10-minute walk away.
 Take public transit if you can, but be prepared for crowds at the end.

-TIP #2: If driving to the event, arrive early before all the best parking locations get filled up.
+TIP #2: If driving to the event, arrive early before all the best parking locations are taken.
 There’s a bit of parking at the park, but also in the south parkade at Richmond Centre.

 Richmond Halloween Festival Crowds